 Out of that tragedy, the Church of Christ formed under the direction of Alma the Elder (former high priest of King Noah) constituting a separation of church and state for the first time among the Nephites.
 Under the leadership of its third High Priest, the Church of Jesus Christ thrived.
 Perhaps, as a student of history, Moroni thought that a king could destroy the Church’s autonomy, possibly, definitely.

-Moroni understood that his people could not afford to descend into internal turmoil with the constant threat of Lamanite invasion due to the frequent dissent due to the disillusionment of Nephite citizens.
-The Nephites constructed the vehicle to destroy themselves!
+Moroni understood that his people could not afford to descend into internal turmoil with the constant threat of invasion due to frequent dissent of disillusioned citizens.
+Captain Moroni's nation constructed the vehicle of its own destruction!
 Greed, the promise of power, and pride helped a noble nation destroy itself from within.
 Captain Moroni would not let that happen on his watch--and it did not!

-Moroni, in his angry determination, went in supplication to God with the understanding that He would not allow the Christians cause, freedom, to cease unless the believers themselves brought that end due to disobedience.
+Moroni, angry determination, went in supplication to God with the understanding that He would not allow the Christians cause, freedom, to cease unless the believers themselves brought that end due to disobedience.
 He petitioned the Lord to keep the Nephites free, and dedicated himself further to freedom's cause!
 Satisfied he enlisted heaven's aid, Moroni went throughout the nation campaigning for freedom opposite Amalickiah’s campaign for a monarchy.

 Any time God has representation on the earth where He institutes His laws in a nation, that nation will be a free nation to religion, if nothing else!
 Freedom to choose is a right God desires for all people in every land.
 Until all people are free to worship and exercise dominion over their individual lives, as Moroni believed, freedom is tenuous.